-RECEIVE: Pod 00, RAD128 Rev B1 Firmware Ver:1.00 ACCES I/O Products,
+RECEIVE: =Pod 00, RAG128 Rev B1 Firmware Ver:1.00 ACCES NOMUX[CR]

-Inc.NOMUX[CR]

-Configure Baud Rate (When Shipped by Acces, the Baud Rate Is Set at 9600.)
+Configure Baud Rate (When Shipped, the Baud Rate Is Set at 9600.)

-BAUD=nnn Program the Pod with a new baud rate
+BAUD=nnn Program the Pod with a new baud rate.

 This command sets the Pod to communicate at a new baud rate.
 The parameter passed, nnn, is slightly unusual.
 Each n is the same digit from the following table: